|EU ETS New Entrant Reserve (NER)|

 |European Union Carbon Market Glossary|

-New Entrants Reserve (NER) constitutes a special-purpose, EU-wide pool of emission allowances set aside for new installations and installations that increase capacity, which are covered by the scope of the EU ETS Directive, and which are eligible for additional free allocation in phase 3 of the European Union Emissions Trading Scheme (EU ETS).
+New Entrants Reserve (NER) constitutes a special-purpose, EU-wide pool of emission allowances set aside for new installations and installations that increase capacity, which are covered by the scope of the EU ETS Directive, and which are eligible for additional free allocation in phase 3 of the European Union Emissions Trading System (EU ETS).

 In order to be eligible for free allowances it is necessary to apply to the NER for free allowances within 12 months of starting operations or of increasing capacity.